What’s more important for B2B businesses: brand building or lead generation?

 That’s where a ‘How we…’ post comes in handy.
 By giving your audience a glimpse behind the curtain – showing them how your expertise works rather than simply telling them you have it – you earn a greater degree of trust.
 Trust that makes spending money with you that much easier.

 And that’s just one example of a sales-led blog post.
 You could also write a post that breaks down your approach to pricing and showcases where the value lies for your audience compared to other options on the market.
-Or you could answer a key objection, like we have in ‘How can you blog for my business if you’re not an expert in my subject?’
+Or you could answer a key objection.
+Or bring the results you offer to life with a case-led narrative piece.

 Sales-driven blog content isn’t about the hard sell.
 It’s about facilitating great decision making.
 By the end of a great sales post, you can legitimately suggest that your reader gets in touch, books a demo or even taps ‘buy now’, because you’ve helped them see why that’s the right choice for them.